zitorelova/getting_and_cleaning_data_course_project/Codebook.md

 # Codebook

-The data used for this project can be downloaded at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+The data used for this project can be downloaded at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones. <br />
 A detailed overview of the data can also be downloaded from the site.

 ## Variables